Industry

 The Metrics Professionals Watch

 Forget generic ratios.
-The eight metrics below are what hospital and ASC analysts actually use, and they appear in every quarterly disclosure for THC, HCA, UHS, CYH, SGRY, and ACHC.
+The eight metrics below are what hospital and ASC analysts use, and they appear in every quarterly disclosure for THC, HCA, UHS, CYH, SGRY, and ACHC.

 No Results